AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-workfront-logs-out-when-multiple-tabs.md

 ---
-title: "Workfront: Multiple browser tabs cause Workfront to log out"
+title: 'Workfront: Multiple browser tabs cause Workfront to log out'
-description: "When a user has multiple browser tabs open, Workfront may automatically log out."
+description: When a user has multiple browser tabs open, Workfront may automatically log out.
 hidefromtoc: yes
 feature: Get Started with Workfront
+exl-id: e76b7127-a283-461b-af10-30640fe9e711
 ---
 # Workfront: Multiple browser tabs cause Workfront to log out

 When a user has multiple browser tabs open, Workfront may automatically log out.